mikelawrence/ESP32-Garage-Door-Controller/README.md

 # ESP32 Garage Door Controller
-ESP32 based garage door controller.
-There are a lot of ESPHome based garage door controller projects on the web.
-What makes this one unique is the use of a rotary encoder to determine garage door position.
+ESPHome based garage door controller.
+There are a lot of garage door controller projects on the web, what makes this one unique is the use of a rotary encoder to determine garage door position.
+You need a garage door opener that supports a SPST switch to operate.
+Some openers (I'm talking about Chamberlain models) don't have this option on the unit.

+On a side note: Chamberlain recently stopped third party API access to MyQ which killed control for all sorts of home automation including Home Assistant.
+I realize that company's have the right to limit access and to control their ecosystem.
+But what Chamberlain did was close access to their API after many people bought their opener with third party access available.
+They also did this so that you will be forced to pay for access your garage door opener from your phone.
+There is no reason to buy a Chamberlain system when there are other systems that don't charge for access and have open APIs.
+Vote with your pocketbook and just say NO to Chamberlain Garage Door Openers!

 ## Status
-* Rev A PCB has been ordered and delivered but has NOT been assembled and tested yet.
-* v41 of the Printable Box has been designed and tested with a bare PCB.
+* The Entire assembly has been attached to my Genie garage door opener for the last year and has been operating like a champ!

 ## PCB
 PCB is designed in [KiCad](http://kicad.org) which is a great free EDA toolset